apiverve/contactextractor.Python-API/README.md

 Contact Extractor API
 ============

-Contact Extractor is a simple tool for extracting contact data.
-It returns the contact name, email, and more.
+is a simple tool for extracting contact data from a website URL.
+It returns the contact emails, phone numbers, and places.

 ![Build Status](https://img.shields.io/badge/build-passing-green)
 ![Code Climate](https://img.shields.io/badge/maintainability-B-purple)